Self-Service iPad Video Studio Setup

 One problem many churches face these days is that their desire to create videos about what God is doing in their church body outpaces their bandwidth and/or ability to create those videos.
 I had a chance to sit down with Chris Mano and Taylor Jenkins from Watermark Community Church‘s video production team to talk through their creative solution to tackling this problem and their video studio set-up.

 “We have quite a few ministries who have a lot of things they want to communicate to the people in their ministry, and, quite frankly, our film team can’t fulfill all of the requests that they have,” Mano said.
 Understandably, his team had to prioritize the projects that served the greatest number of people, and as a result, they had to say “no.” A lot.
-In 2016, the volume of requests for shoots and videos topped out around 250.
+The year before implementing this solution, the volume of requests for shoots and videos topped out around 250.

 “We wanted to see if we could come up with a way to empower them to tell their own stories and also provide a standard, so that we can maintain some level of control over quality.”